fweinaug/expandable_text/README.md

 ### Usage

-Example which shows an expandable text if `longText` exceeds one line:
+Show an expandable text if `longText` exceeds one line:

 ```dart
 Widget build(BuildContext context) {